 The mattress is wrapped in a stretchy and breathable cover made from polyester and spandex.

-The new Purple mattress comes in three comfort options:
+The Purple Hybrid Premier mattress comes in two comfort options:

 Shipping, Warranty and In-home Trial